garylirocks/quickrefs/networking.markdown

 ![Hot potato routing](images/network_bgp-hot-potato-routing.png)

 **hot potato routing**: hand off the traffic as soon as possible, even though it may not be the shortest AS-path. *in the above diagram, 2d sends traffic for X to 2a because the OSPF link weights is less, even though the AS-path is longer*

+### Routing table vs. Forwarding table

+- Routing tables:
+  - Resides in the control plane
+  - Contains all routes, types:
+    - Connected routes: subnets directly connected to a router's interfaces
+    - Static routes: manually configured routes (not scalable)
+    - Dynamic routes: learned from routing protocols (RIP, OSPF, EIGRP, BGP, ...)
+  - There MAY BE MORE THAN ONE ENTRY for a given prefix if multiple routing information is received by the control plane
+  - "Best" path for a prefix is selected from the routing table and then put in the forwarding table
+- Forwarding tables:
+  - Resides in the forwarding plane
+  - Definitive info about where a packet is routed for any given IP prefix (or MAC address if Level 2)
+  - In bigger routers, it is often implemented in specialized chips and very fast memory for route lookups

 ## Refs